Better than pulp

 3. The Revenge/Pursuit Drama, in which our hero chases down and often kills in the last reel someone who has murdered one or more of his loved ones and maybe burned his ranch.
 The hunter will usually be a loner (as in fact cowboy heroes often are) though he may recruit some help along the way.
 Typical of this plot were Coroner Creek (1948), Ride Clear of Diablo (1954), the Budd Boetticher/Randolph Scott oaters of the late 50s, and of course The Searchers (1956),

-4. The Clean-up-the-town Story, in which an intrepid lawman, usually, though sometimes a wandering gunfighter, will combat a town boss, often a crooked saloon owner in an Eastern suit, and by defeating him and his thugs bring or restore law ‘n’ order to the settlement.
+4. The Clean-up-the-town Story, in which an intrepid lawman, usually, though sometimes a wandering gunfighter, will combat a town boss, often a crooked saloon owner in an Eastern suit, and by defeating him and his henchmen bring or restore law ‘n’ order to the settlement.
 Destry Rides Again (1939), Dodge City (1939), Warlock (1959), or any of the countless Wyatt Earp tales fall into this category.

 5. The Cavalry Western, in which soldiers will fight Indians of various tribes, most commonly Apaches, and often there will be a savvy Westerner, the ‘man who knows Indians’, a junior officer or a scout, who has to deal with a martinet superior officer from back East who intends to do it all by the book.
 There will often be a statesmanlike Indian chief dealing with a firebrand younger man all for the warpath, and on the white side an intelligent fellow who understands the Indian plight but has to deal with Indian-hating townsmen.
 Naturally John Ford’s cavalry Westerns come first to mind, with canny Western captain John Wayne and rigid Eastern colonel Henry Fonda, for example, but also Custer stories, pictures such as Ulzana’s Raid (1972), Geronimo tales, and so on.

 6. The Outlaw Tale.
 Often the renegade will be basically a goody, a Jesse James or Billy the Kid figure, who is only acting outside the law because he was constrained to do so by some over-mighty power (often the railroads) or force of circumstance and who will be supported by the local population.
 He is the Western Robin Hood.
 He will, however, often perish in the last reel because Hollywood mores were such that however understandable the criminal actions were, the perpetrators cannot be seen to prosper.
-Any of the Jesse James or Billy the Kid films figure here but also tales of the Daltons, the Reno brothers, Belle Starr, or fictional outlaws also.
+Any of the Jesse James or Billy the Kid films figure here but also tales of the Daltons, the Reno brothers, Belle Starr, Butch Cassidy or fictional outlaws also.

 Of course many Westerns combined two or more of these plots.